dotansimha/graphql-code-generator/website/docs/config-reference/codegen-config.md

       - typescript-operations
 ```

-You can load a `.env` file by adding the `-r dotenv/config` option to your CLI command.
+You can load a `.env` file by adding the `-r dotenv/config` option to your CLI command and adding `dotenv` as a dependency on your project.

 You can specify a default value in case an environment variable is missing: